5 Steps: Make More Engaging Content (So You Can Easily Attract Ideal Clients)

 Then, it seemed like everyone was always telling Briana how much they loved reading her blog.
 That made her want to keep up the writing momentum to further establish herself as an expert coach.

-But then came that pesky blank page; Briana’s mind came up with every reason she just couldn’t write today:
+But then came that pesky blank page.
+Briana’s mind came up with every reason she just couldn’t write today:

 I can’t seem to sit still long enough for this post.
 It feels like I’m constantly thinking of other stuff that has to get done.